-Once all SJT answer sheets have been marked and test-equated, the scores are translated to a 0.00-50.00 scale.
-The distribution of the scale is set to reflect the distribution EPM scores.
-This ensures that when the SJT and EPM scores are combined they each exert an equal weighting.
+Once all SJT answer sheets have been marked and test-equated, the scores are translated to a 0-50 scale.
+The distribution of the scale is set to reflect the distribution of Educational Performance Measure (EPM) scores.
+This ensures that when the SJT and EPM scores are combined, they each exert an equal weighting.
 The equation for translating the SJT scores to the EPM scale depends on the EPM scores in that year.

-Using this scaling method, the equation for the 2015 results was:
+Using this scaling method, the equation for the FP 2016 results was as follows:

-The tables below show the results of the transformation for the 2015 paper.
+The table below shows the results of the conversion for the 2016 scores.MeanStandard

 How is my SJT points score used in relation to my EPM points score?

-Your marks on the SJT will be used to award you a number of SJT points (maximum 50 points, to two decimal places), which will be added to your points achieved for the Educational Performance Measure (EPM) (maximum 50 points, whole number only).
-Your combined number of points will be your application score.
+Your marks on the SJT will be used to award you a number of SJT points (maximum 50 points, to three decimal places), which will be added to the points that you have achieved for the Educational Performance Measure (EPM; maximum 50 points, whole number only).
+Your combined number of points will be your total application score.